rom1504/rbot/README.md

  * Follow the Windows instructions from [Obvious/ursa](https://github.com/Obvious/ursa)
  * `npm install -g rbot`

+If you download the source via github, you can just run `npm install`

 ## Usage
  * If you specify a master the bot will only obey to him